digitsensitive/phaser3-typescript/cheatsheets/game-config.md

 If you are interested to see all the parameters check out the list of parameters at the bottom of this site.

-In case of doubt, the [official source code](https://github.com/photonstorm/phaser/blob/master/src/boot/Config.js) can be viewed directly.
+In case of doubt, the [official source code](https://github.com/photonstorm/phaser) should be accessed.

 #### Example